google/highwayhash/README.md

 instructions.
 The multiplications are 32x32 -> 64 bits and therefore infeasible to reverse.
 Permuting equalizes the distribution of the resulting bytes.

-The internal state occupies two 256-bit AVX-2 registers, v0 and v1.
-Due to
-limitations of the instruction set, the registers are partitioned into two halves that remain independent until the reduce phase.
-Operations are 64-bit, so each register half contains two lanes.
-To improve distribution, four bits of each v0 lane are hardwired to 1.
-Therefore, the effective size of each state half is 248 bits.
-The algorithm outputs 64 bit digests, which can easily be extended to 256 bits by no longer discarding the remaining bits.
+The internal state occupies four 256-bit AVX-2 registers.
+Due to limitations of the instruction set, the registers are partitioned into two 512-bit halves that remain independent until the reduce phase.
+The algorithm outputs 64 bit digests and can easily be extended to 128 or 256 bits.

 In addition to high throughput, the algorithm is designed for low finalization cost.
 This enables a 2-3x speedup versus SipTreeHash, especially for smaller